Located in the Hokuriku region of Japan, Ishikawa Prefecture offers a diverse range of activities and attractions that are sure to leave you in awe.

 Kanazawa Castle

-Visit the historical Kanazawa Castle, a symbol of the region’s rich heritage.
+Visit the historical Kanazawa Castle, symbolising the region’s rich heritage.

 Witness the impressive stone walls, traditional architecture, and well-preserved watchtowers.